by Katy Depledge

 Snowdon is a magnet for adventure lovers from all over the world.
 The iconic peak stands at an impressive 1085m tall and attracts thousands of visitors every year.
 The hike to the summit can be challenging, however, the views from the mountaintop make your efforts all worthwhile.

 Aside from the mighty Snowdon, some of our favourite mountain walks in the area include Tryfan, Cadair Idris and Y Llethr.
-Check out our top 8 walks in Snowdonia for some extra inspiration on free things to do in North Wales!
+Check out our top 8 walks in Snowdonia or our ultimate guide to North Wales Walks for some extra inspiration on free things to do in North Wales!

 Take a step back in time and discover the story of slate and the way of life for thousands of slate workers and their families.
 The National Slate Museum is housed in the Industrial Victorian Workshops that once served the Dinorwig Slate Quarry and holds one of the largest water wheels built by Victorian industrialists.